-Provision under which hearing is held Period of time within which representations must be made Persons who may make representations Application for review of premises licence 28 days beginning with the day after the day on which application was given to licensing authority.
+Provision under which hearing is held Period of time within which representations must be made Persons who may make representations Application for transfer of premises licence 28 days of receipt of application.
+Chief of police Application for review of premises licence 28 days beginning with the day after the day on which application was given to licensing authority.
 Responsible authorities Interested parties Counter notice to Temporary Use Notice 14 days of receipt of temporary use notice.
 Those bodies upon whom the notice must be served Counter notice to Occasional Use Notice Licensing authority

-\ It should be noted that the Licensing Authority must issue a counter notice where the use of the same premises under a Temporary Use Notice or Occasional Use Notice would exceed the permitted limits, which are 21 days per 12-month period in respect of TUN's and eight days per calendar year in respect of OUN's.
+It should be noted that the Licensing Authority must issue a counter notice where the use of the same premises under a Temporary Use Notice or Occasional Use Notice would exceed the permitted limits, which are 21 days per 12-month period in respect of TUN's and eight days per calendar year in respect of OUN's.